 Anyone responsible for tampering with or theft of any College-owned fire equipment or other safety equipment will be subject to a fine plus the cost of any damage relating to the equipment.
 The fine for discharging a fire extinguisher without cause or for turning in a false alarm is $200 for the first offense.
 The total of the fine and damages will be imposed on the responsible individual(s) or pro-rated to a designated living unit if no individual is identified.

-Assessment of any fine directed to a floor or unit will be communicated by Campus Safety and Police to the director of housing, who will notify the floor or unit through residence-hall staff assigned to that area.
+Assessment of any fine directed to a floor or unit will be communicated by Campus Safety and Police to the associate director of residence life for housing, who will notify the floor or unit through residence-hall staff assigned to that area.
 A safety-equipment fine directed at an individual or pair of roommates will be made only after the affected students have been made aware of the financial penalty and have been provided with an opportunity to respond to the allegation.

 Additional information concerning policies on abuse of fire and safety equipment may be obtained through Campus Safety and Police.